LessingLeespos/England_Property_Prices_Pipeline_and_Analysis/README.md

 **Property Dynamics:** Market share by property type and build condition.

 ## Data Engineering & Pipeline Orchestration
-The ingestion, transformation, and semantic refresh are fully orchestrated using an automated pipeline:
+The ingestion, transformation, and semantic refresh are fully orchestrated using an automated Fabric pipeline:

 ![Orchestration Pipeline](/captures/Orchestration_Pipeline.PNG)